ThinkParQ/beegfs-csi-driver/docs/deployment.md

   * beegfs-helperd
 * Start and enable beegfs-helperd using systemd: `systemctl start beegfs-helperd && systemctl enable beegfs-helperd`

+IMPORTANT: By default the driver uses the beegfs-client.conf file at */etc/beegfs/beegfs-client.conf* for base configuration.
+Modifying the location of this file is not currently supported without changing kustomization files.

 ### Kubernetes Deployment
 Deployment manifests are provided in this repository under *deploy/* along with a default BeeGFS Client ConfigMap.
 The driver is deployed using `kubectl apply -k` (kustomize).